Table of Contents

 What is the purpose of the YPS Grant Program?

-The program is intended to provide support to collaborative groups of Yale community members striving to create novel solutions, pilot new projects, or further existing ideas toward solving planetary challenges that are too complex to be addressed by a single individual or within a single discipline.
+The program is intended to provide support to collaborative groups of Yale community members striving to create novel solutions, pilot new projects, or further existing ideas towards solving planetary challenges that are too complex to be addressed by a single individual or within a single discipline.
 The program is seeking proposals that align with the YPS mission, and particularly with one or more of our primary lenses: climate change; biodiversity and ecosystems; and communities and society.

 What are the sources of funding for this RFP?